datahub/grappelli-nested-inlines/README.md

 ## Credits

 As Trinh said himself, this package is mainly the work of other developers.
-I (Allan James Vestal) have only adapted this package to support Django Grappelli (as Trinh says he's taken other developers' patches "and packaged them nicely for ease of use").
+I (Vestal) have merely adapted this package to support Django Grappelli (as Trinh says he's taken other developers' patches "and packaged them nicely for ease of use").

 Besides Trinh, additional credit goes to: